apache/unomi/README.md

     - ::1
     - the current subnet (i.e., 192.168.1.0-192.168.1.255)

-(this is done using a custom plugin for ElasticSearch, that you may find here : https://github.com/Jahia/unomi/tree/master/context-server/persistence-elasticsearch/plugins/security)
+(this is done using a custom plugin for Elasticsearch, that you may find here : https://github.com/Jahia/unomi/tree/master/context-server/persistence-elasticsearch/plugins/security)

 You can adjust this setting by using the following setting in the $MY_KARAF_HOME/etc/elasticsearch.yml file :

     security.ipranges: localhost,127.0.0.1,::1,10.0.1.0-10.0.1.255

-Step 3 : Follow industry recommended best practices for securing ElasticSearch
+Step 3 : Follow industry recommended best practices for securing Elasticsearch

 You may find more valuable recommendations here :